-When I go to garage sales I always look for extra inexpensive serving dishes and utensils that way I don't have to worry if I leave behind the plate or spoon I brought with my potluck dish.
-Other times I put a piece of masking tape with my name written on it in magic marker on the bottom of my serving dish or underneath the handles of my serving spoons.
-This ensures I can pick out my tableware at the end of the event.
+To help make potluck preparation easy, I always look for extra inexpensive serving dishes and utensils whenever I go to garage sales; that way I don’t have to worry if I leave behind the plate or spoon I brought with my dish.
+Other times I put a piece of masking tape with my name written on it in magic marker on the bottom of my serving dish or underneath the handles of spoons to ensure I can pick out my tableware at the end of the event.

-Here are some of my best take-along recipes bring to your next communal feast.
-These dishes can all be made ahead, include colorful, healthy fresh ingredients and don't involve a lot of complicated preparation.
-They all have been big hits for me over recent years and I enjoyed sharing these recipes with others in the best potluck tradition!
+Here are some favorite take-along recipes bring to your next communal feast.
+These dishes can all be made ahead, include colorful, healthy fresh ingredients and don’t involve a lot of complicated preparation.
+They all have been hits for me over recent years and I enjoy sharing these recipes with others in the best potluck tradition!

 The Mediterranean Salad is quick and simple to put together.
 The flavors of olives and capers and pickles add a zesty richness to the crisp-steamed fresh vegetables enhanced by a simple vinaigrette that melds all the tastes into a great ensemble.
 This is the kind of salad I love to offer at a gathering – vivid colors, lots of flavors and easy to eat!

 Last summer I went to a potluck at my friend Harvey’s where I enjoyed the stuffed mushrooms my recipe Harvey’s Spinach, Ricotta and Basil Stuffed Mushrooms is based upon.
 They were so juicy and delicious I had a really hard time not eating more than my share!
 These great finger foods can either serve as a scrumptious appetizer or make a satisfying main dish.
 Their creamy filling combined with fresh spinach and savory sundried tomatoes is an unbeatable combination of flavors that complements the meaty flavor of the baked mushroom caps.